kcgeo1234/Geog575_2023_Final_Project/README.md

 Background Description:
 Scenario#1:
-Upon arriving at the interface, the map shows a default selection for metal exports from the United States in 2021 with proportional symbols around each country that recieved U.S. metal imports in that year.
-The professor hovers over each symbol to reveal a popup that shows a sparkline graph of metal exports from the U.S. to that country over time.
-The professor then searches for Mexico using the search bar at the top and the map opens the popup window associated with the proportional symbol for Mexico.
-The professor then selects 2001 using a slider widget at the top and the proportional symbols update, and he points out to the class how Mexico's symbol shrinks.
-Finally, he goes to the accordion side panel on the left, selects the "Machinery" dropdown menu, and then selects "Electrical Machinery and Electrics".
+Upon arriving at the interface, the map shows a default **selection** for metal exports from the United States in 2021 with proportional symbols around each country that recieved U.S. metal imports in that year.
+The professor **hovers** over each symbol to reveal a popup that **reexpresses** the metal export data in that country using a sparkline graph of metal exports from the U.S. to that country over time.
+The professor then **searches** for Mexico using the search bar at the top and the map opens the popup window associated with the proportional symbol for Mexico.
+The professor then **selects** 2001 using the slider widget at the top and the proportional symbols update, and he **compares** the two years by pointing out how Mexico's symbol shrinks.
+Finally, he goes to the accordion side panel on the left, **selects** the "Machinery" dropdown menu, and then **selects** "Electrical Machinery and Electrics" from the menu.
 The proportional symbols update to display the data for U.S. exports of electrical machinery in 2001.
-Finally, he changes the toggle at the top from exports to imports and the map reexpresses the proportional symbols to reflect the import data for electric machinery in 2001.
+Finally, he changes the toggle at the top from exports to imports and the map **filters out** the export map and **overlays** the import map, so the proportional symbols reflect the import data for electric machinery in 2001.

 2. Requirements Document
 (1) Representation